laravel/docs/queues.md

         // A job within the chain has failed...
     })->dispatch();

-> {note} Since chain callbacks are serialized and executed at a later time by the Laravel queue, you should not use the `$this` variable within the callbacks.
+> {note} Since chain callbacks are serialized and executed at a later time by the Laravel queue, you should not use the `$this` variable within chain callbacks.

 <a name="customizing-the-queue-and-connection"></a>
 ### Customizing The Queue & Connection